LF-digitala-kanaler/LFDS/content/components/web/system-display/spinner.md

       ## How to use

       Use the spinner when you expect that the user will have to wait for all data to be loaded or the server to respond.
 The spinner is the option to be used when this situation happens in the main page content.
-Please look at button with spinner ([primary](/components/web/button-and-links/buttons#primary-buttons) /
+Other cases of loading states are:

-      [secondary](/components/web/button-and-links/buttons#secondary-buttons)) if you want a loading
+      * Button with spinner ([primary](/components/web/button-and-links/buttons#primary-buttons) / [secondary](/components/web/button-and-links/buttons#secondary-buttons)) if you want a loading state upon the user submitting data

-      state upon the user submitting data or [panel with lazy load](../page-content/panel#modifiers) if the data being loaded is in a panel.
+      * [Panel with lazy load](../page-content/panel#modifiers) if the data being loaded is in a panel

-      ### Versions
+      ### Variations

-      The main version of the spinner consists of a circle alternating between our blue and red colours on a white background.
+      The main variation of the spinner consists of a circle alternating between our blue and red colours on a white background.
 You should strive towards using this version of the spinner, but be aware that it requires a white background to look good (for code reasons).

       For other backgrounds than white we have a version with the red colour and negative space completing the circle.
-This version is however rarely used as a stand-alone (but it forms the basis for spinner in a button).
+This version is however rarely used as a stand-alone (but it forms the basis for the spinner inside a button).

       ### Modifiers

       Both versions of the spinner come in three sizes; default, small and extra small.
 As the naming suggests, default is the standard and the other two should be used only if the default is too large for your context.

       ## Please note

-      * The spinner is the loader to be used in a main field, and there are loader versions for buttons and panels.
+      * The spinner is the loading state to be used in a main field, and there are separate loading state for buttons and panels.
     name: Design
   - content: >-
       ## How to use

       To use the spinner, add a wrapper div where you wish to place the spinner and add the relevant class from the choices below to the wrapper.
 Then, place the svg code from the examples below inside the wrapper.

       ### Versions

       There is two versions of of our spinner you can use.
 Both comes with the same modifiers.

       #### Default

       This is the "default" look of the spinner, and can be easily created by using the class `.lf-spinner` on the wrapping div.

       ```